ShadyBoukhary/flutter_clean_architecture/README.md

          title: 'Flutter Demo',
       home: Scaffold(
         key: globalKey, // using the built-in global key of the `View` for the scaffold or any other
-                        // widget provides the controller with a way to access them via getContext(),                                 //getState(), getStateKey()
+                        // widget provides the controller with a way to access them via getContext(), getState(), getStateKey()
         body: Column(
           children: <Widget>[
             Center(